Pens; Frequently Asked Questions

 Over time, brass will develop a patina.
 This is normal.
 If you want to keep your pen looking it's finest, feel free to polish it with your favourite brass cleaner.
 I use Brasso, but use whatever is available to you.

-How long will it take for my order to arrive?
+How long will it take for my order to ship?

 These pens are all hand-made by me (Dan Berry) by myself in my workshop.
 They are time consuming to make and require a lot of effort to make them well.
 Depending on the quantity of orders I have, there could be a wait of a few weeks between order and delivery.
 There may be occasions where I have stock to hand, but this tends to be rare.
-Sometimes, sourcing materials at the correct specifications and quantities can be challenging.
+Sometimes, sourcing materials at the correct specifications and quantities can be challenging and time consuming.
 I'll aim to keep you up to date as your order progresses.

 Can you engrave them?